 Gljufurarfoss (Gljúfurárfoss; I think is pronounced "GLYOO-fir-owr-foss") was a waterfall where I had to be content with obstructed views due to its rather hidden position behind a mini narrow slot canyon.
-I actually tried to brave the cold water and wade my way into the misty confines of the waterfall's base, but the water was so cold that my feet and ankles couldn't handle it (they were both feeling both painful and numb [if that makes any sense]).
+I actually tried to brave the cold water and wade my way into the misty confines of the waterfall's base, but the stream was so cold and the mist that my feet and ankles couldn't handle the pain.
+Plus, the intensifying mist the closer I got didn't help my cause either.
 I probably barely lasted a dozen steps before I had to chicken out.

 Due to its proximity to Seljalandsfoss, it's often overlooked (it looked like tour buses didn't stop long enough to allow you to walk to this waterfall and back).
 So it's fairly easy to have a peaceful experience at the falls if you're content to just see glimpses of it from closer to the road.
 But at least there's that option to get closer to the falls if the conditions were right and/or the numbing temperatures could be tolerated.